robtweed/node-runner/README.md

 You can see that it installed the *moment* module from NPM.
 The warnings can be ignored.

-If you now look at the folder you mapped, you'll now see that a sub-directory named *node_modules* has been created, and it will contain the module(s) you asked it to load.
+If you now look at the folder you mapped, you'll see that a sub-directory named *node_modules* has been created, and it will contain the module(s) you asked it to load.

 If you try running your script again, this time it will see that the modules in your *npm_install.json*